teasmade/botpress_data/README.md

 ## Webchat init config (index.html)

 `host` - the URL of the Botpress server
-`bitId` - the id of the bot to load
+`botId` - the id of the bot to load
 `hideWidget` - hides the Botpress default open / close button

 ## Test config in Botpress GUI